DanielOnGitHub17/image-extractor/README.md

 - It might appear unresponsive sometimes, but it's probably just in an loop
 - That said, I'll work to make it asynchronous so the UI doesn't freeze

+Feel free to create a detailed issue if you find one.
 Enjoy using it.